United Kingdom - When to Visit

 Plug Type

-Type G plugs (three rectangular pins)
+Type G (three-pin rectangular system)

 Voltage